naftali100/async_tgbot/README.md

 $server = new Server("127.0.0.1:8080"); // create server instance listening to port 8080
 $server->load_file("bot.php", "index"); // load the handlers in "bot.php" and store them in "index" path
-$server->load_folder("folder", true); // load all files in a folder. the second param is whether to load recursivly or not
+$server->load_folder("folder", true); // load all files in a folder. the second param is whether to load recursively or not
 $server->run();
 ```
 #### bot.php